-Entity-level controls address pervasive risks.
-They contribute to the "tone at the top" of an organization and establish expectations for the control environment.
-They are often less tangible than controls that operate at the transaction level, but have a pervasive and significant impact and influence over all other internal controls.
-As such, they form the all-important foundation upon which other internal controls (if any) are built.
-Examples of entity-level controls include management's commitment to ethical behavior, attitudes toward internal control, hiring and competence of staff employed, and anti-fraud and period-end financial reporting.
-These controls will have an impact on all other business processes within the entity.
+Pervasive controls are often less tangible than controls that operate at the assertion level.
+As such, they form the all-important foundation upon which other internal controls (such as transactional controls) are built.
+Examples of pervasive controls include management's commitment to ethical behaviour; their attitude toward the system of internal control; and the process for hiring competent people, preventing fraud, and period-end financial reporting.